Account for inflation

 How much you decide to withdraw and how frequently you make your withdrawals is one of the biggest challenges of a successful retirement income strategy.

-Your rate also needs to be adjusted along the way based on fluctuating markets and how the economy is performing.
+Consult your financial professional to determine a rate that's right for you and your objectives and desired lifestyle.
 It’s important to get it right — especially in the first few years of your retirement.
 Your long-term financial security depends on it.

 Enjoy your time and don’t worry